 Treatment of COVID-19 positive transplant recipients and CART-cell patients: Currently there is no approved treatment options in Europe and there is no available vaccine.
 Several drugs have been studied in prior coronavirus outbreaks (SARS-CoV and MERS-CoV) and though some benefit has been demonstrated, the data are inconclusive.
 Remdesivir has demonstrated in vitro and in vivo activity in animal models against the viral pathogens MERS and SARS, which are also coronaviruses and are structurally similar to SARS-CoV-2.
 The limited preclinical data on remdesivir in MERS and SARS indicate that remdesivir may have potential activity against COVID-192-4.
 Remdesivir can be available through clinical trials, and the EMA has recently granted compassionate use.
-Lopinavir/ritonavir has also been used but a recently published trial failed its primary endpoint.
-Chloroquine and hydroxychloroquine have also been used with data suggesting reduction of viral load and have been used for therapy with some encouraging results although controlled trials are lacking.
+Lopinavir/ritonavir has also been used but a recently published trial failed its primary endpoint^{3,5}.
+Chloroquine and hydroxychloroquine have also been used with data suggesting reduction of viral load and have been used for therapy with some encouraging results although controlled trials are lacking^{2,6,7}.
 Several clinical trials are, however, ongoing.
-Interferon- $\alpha$ is also being studied.
+Interferon- α is also being studied.

 Since an important part of the pathology seems to be cytokine release, different therapies addressing this syndrome have been tested.
-Tocilizumab, which is approved for cytokine release syndrome after CAR-T cell therapy, have been used and is approved in China.
+Tocilizumab, which is approved for cytokine release syndrome after CAR-T cell therapy, have been used and is approved in China^{8,9}.
 Data on the use of corticosteroids are contradictory.
 However, short-term corticosteroid therapy was associated with lower mortality in immunocompetent patients with COVID-19 associated ARDS.

-Some data suggest that use of angiotensin conversion enzyme inhibitors and angiotensin II receptor blocker might be implicated in development of organ failure in COVID-19 patients.
+Some data suggest that use of angiotensin conversion enzyme inhibitors and angiotensin II receptor blocker might be implicated in development of organ failure in COVID-19 patients^{10,11}.
 There is not enough data at present to recommend discontinuation of these drugs.
 Similarly, it has been suggested that NSAIDs might have negative effects and therefore acetaminophen/paracetamol are preferred as anti-pyretics.

 At this point no clear recommendations can be made on specific therapies due to limited data and unknown risk vs benefit.
 Even less data is available for pediatric patients.
 Therapy should be given in close collaboration with specialists in infectious diseases.
-Best data exists for chloroquine, which seems to decrease the viral load especially when used early after the start of infection.
+Best data exists for hydroxychoroquine/chloroquine, which seems to decrease the viral load especially when used early after the start of infection.
+Care should be taken in monitoring for side effects since there are reports of significant mainly cardiac side effects (QT prolongation, particularly if other QT prolonging drugs are co-administered) and some competent authorities warn against use especially in outpatients.
+EMA recommends that these drugs preferably should be given in the context of a clinical trial.
 Later in the course of the infection anti-inflammatory therapy with corticosteroids and/or tocilizumab has been shown to be of value in non-transplant patients.
 Supportive care is crucial including non-invasive ventilation and anti-coagulants to prevent thromboembolic complications, which can be frequent and severe in patients with COVID.
 Treatment of viral, bacterial, and fungal co-pathogens should be optimized.
 It is currently recommended that immunosuppressive prophylaxis / treatment is continued since there is no data supporting reducing immunosuppression and it might instead cause harm.